spham395/05-Python-Programming/02_Data_Types/07_mapping.md

 <a href="https://github.com/CyberTrainingUSAF/07-Python-Programming/blob/master/00-Table-of-Contents.md" rel="Return to TOC"> Return to TOC </a>

-# Mapping & Other Types
+# Dictionaries and Sets

 ## Mapping Types

 ### Dictionary

 Dictionaries **are mutable** objects and consist of key-value mappings. \(ex: {key: ‘value’, key: ‘value’} \).
-They are initiialized using the curly-brackets {}.
+They are initialized using the curly-brackets {}.
 Dictionaries are not ordered and support all value types.

 ```python
 >>> my_dict = {} # create empty dictionary​